What Tanya Malcolm Revell did when she was looking to make her big career change was no easy feat.

 - Know your wants, needs, and values — and don’t just go for any job that pops up, go for a job that aligns with YOU

 - Breaking out of your comfort zone, putting yourself out there, and networking is more beneficial than not — what’s the worst they can say?

-- Push past the negative and continue to focus on yourself in the positive and the future.
+- Push past the negative and continue to focus on yourself in the positive.
 Your situation isn’t permanent.
 You will make the change!

 - Hard work, dedication, and perseverance is what will get you through the rough bumps in the road (see bullet point #2)

 We know that your decision to change careers isn’t something to be taken lightly.
 You want your next career to be everything you want and more (we totally get it!).
 That is why we’ve created the Career Change Bootcamp program to guide you to build a strong foundation that will go even more in depth to help you determine what it is you want out of your next career.

 “Don’t let the hard days, or the days that you think you’re not moving forward or nothing is happening, stop you or slow you down…If anything, you should double down in your efforts.”

 – Tanya Malcom Revell

 Scott Barlow: I am so excited to be here.
 We have a very special guest with us today.
 We are going to dive deep into her story and I’m ecstatic to share with you all.
 Welcome to Happen to Your Career Tanya.
 How are you?

 Tanya Malcolm: I am doing very well thank you.

 Scott Barlow: Very cool.
 We were chatting before we started and you have such an amazing story and we have witnessed a lot of it firsthand.
 I want to get into that but tell people what you do now.